alesr/alesr.github.io/_posts/2025-02-2-job-quest.md

 ---

+If you want to know more Tango, you can check the repository [here](https://github.com/alesr/tango).

 That's it!
-I hope you enjoyed this long post, and in case you're hiring, I hope my insights give you ideas of what to look for in your next candidate.
-And if you have an interesting project and is look for a Go developer, I'd love to hear from you!
+I hope you enjoyed this long post.
+And, if you're looking for a team player who works remotely from Crete, brings a positive attitude, and has over 10 years of professional experience with Go - or if you're simply hiring for your company - I hope the experiences and insights I share in this post can work for both of us ✌️

 <div style="width:100%;height:0;padding-bottom:72%;position:relative;"><iframe src="https://giphy.com/embed/MAWxnzv6ZGd7q" width="50%" height="50%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>